ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    ns2.foo.test.
 86400   IN AAAA    2001:db8::2:4
 ~~~

-  A referral response from "test" for "bar.test" with sibling glue
+  A referral response from "test" for "bar.test" with glue for sibling domain name servers
   looks like this:

 ~~~